ghi-electronics/Docs/software/tinyclr/tutorials/wifi.md

 ## Sample Code

-The following sample code will work on the FEZ and the UC5550 with the Wi-Fi option.
-Just comment out the code for the board you are not using (works as is on FEZ with Wi-Fi).
+The following sample code will work on the FEZ and the UC5550 if they have Wi-Fi.
+Just comment out the code for the board you are not using (works as is on the FEZ).

 ```csharp
 using GHIElectronics.TinyCLR.Devices.Gpio;